Cooperative Edge Caching with Large Language Model in Wireless Networks: Cooperative Multi-BS Cache Replacement: System Model and Problem Formulation

 \subsection{System Model}

 We consider a cooperative multi-cell edge caching architecture as illustrated in Fig.~\ref{fig:overall}.
 The origin server stores the full content library $\mathcal{F}=\{1,\dots,F\}$ and serves requests that miss the cache through the backhaul.
 At the network edge, a set of $B$ cache-enabled Base Stations, denoted by $\mathcal{B}=\{1,\dots,B\}$, are deployed.
 Each BS $b \in \mathcal{B}$ is co-located with an edge server possessing a storage capacity of $C_b$ files, where all files are assumed to have equal size.
 Time is slotted with index $t\in\{1,2,\dots\}$.
+Although the caches are geographically distributed across BSs, the controller studied in this paper is centralized: at each slot, a single coordinator observes the global state and outputs one action for every BS.

 Due to the dense deployment, coverage regions of BSs may overlap, meaning a user can be within the communication range of multiple BSs simultaneously.
 Let $\mathcal{U}^{(t)}$ denote the set of active users at slot $t$, and let $\mathcal{B}_u \subseteq \mathcal{B}$ denote the set of BSs covering user $u$.
 Under this cooperative framework, a user request is considered a cache hit and served locally if the content is available in any BS within the neighborhood $\mathcal{B}_u$; otherwise, it is retrieved from the origin server.
 We assume the user-BS association is fixed within each slot but may evolve slowly across slots due to user mobility.